Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/entity_extraction_type_2/README.md

             );
         std.out("training and validation done ");
         }
     ```
 5. adding module for `infer entity` inside node `tfm_ner`

+    `Infer` module will take text input and return entities list.
     ```
     # infer entity from text
     can infer with predict_entity_from_tfm entry {